Music

 Bachelor of Music

 All students in the Bachelor of Music degree must pass both a performance audition on an instrument or voice, and demonstrate competency in music theory, aural and piano skills sufficient for successful music study at a four-year university.
 The performance audition must establish that the individual possesses music achievement adequate to effectively engage in musical performance in the School of Music.
-Students who pass the performance audition may demonstrate competency in music theory, aural skills, and piano, either through passing placement examinations or completing specific coursework at San Francisco State University.
+Students who pass the performance audition may demonstrate competency in music theory, aural skills, and piano, either through passing placement examinations or completing specific coursework at San Francisco State University or another institution of higher ed.
 Auditions and placement examinations are given at least twice each year.
 Students may only audition or take placement examinations twice.

-Individual instrumental and vocal applied lessons are available to Bachelor of Music majors who have passed the performance audition and the aural skills and music theory placement examinations.
+Individual instrumental, vocal and composition applied lessons are available to Bachelor of Music majors who have passed the entrance audition and the aural skills and music theory placement examinations.
 Participation in an ensemble is required of all students enrolled in applied lessons.
-Students enrolled in individual voice or instrumental instruction are required to enroll in 1 unit of appropriate ensemble for each half-hour of private instruction received.
-Ensemble enrollments must be approved by the faculty advisor for them to satisfy this requirement.
-(Please see individual program requirements for the maximum number of ensemble units, MUS 371 – MUS 390, applicable to degree requirements.)
+Students enrolled in individual voice or instrumental instruction are required to enroll in 1 appropriate ensemble for each half-hour of private instruction received.
+Please see individual program requirements for the maximum number of ensemble units, MUS 371 – MUS 390, applicable to degree requirements.)
 Students must also maintain full-time enrollment to qualify for individual instruction.
 There is a limit to the total number of individual lessons each student may receive, depending on the degree program in which the student is enrolled.
 Students enrolled in applied lessons must also maintain concurrent enrollment in any required musicianship, theory, or ensemble courses.

 Bachelor of Arts in Music

 Auditions and placement exams are optional for students in the Bachelor of Arts degree.
-Students who wish to be considered for scholarship should audition live or send a link to a video audition.
-Students who choose not to take placement exams or do not demonstrate college-level competency in aural skills and music theory must take MUS 130 during their first semester as music students in the School of Music.
+Students who wish to be considered for scholarship should send a link to a video audition.
+Students who choose not to take placement exams or do not demonstrate college-level competency in aural skills and music theory enroll in MUS 130 during their first semester as music students in the School of Music.
 A grade of C or better in MUS 130 is required to satisfy the aural skills and music theory standards required to proceed in either the Bachelor of Arts Degree.
-Units earned in MUS 130 may not count toward the required units in the Bachelor of Arts degree.
 While satisfying aural skills, music theory, and piano degree program admissions standards, students are strongly encouraged to enroll in other music courses that will apply toward university degree requirements.
-These courses include performance ensembles and MUS 150.
 Please consult with your assigned music advisor about appropriate choices.

 Graduate Programs in Music